top of page

 Open Registration

-Additional spots are available via website registration.
-Due to our commitment to small group experiences (maximum 40 participants per hike), spots are not guaranteed for every event.
+🌐 Additional spots are available through regular website registration. 👥 Because we are committed to maintaining small group experiences (maximum 40 participants per hike), space is limited and not guaranteed for every event.

 First-Come Basis

-Priority access is given to those who enroll first, with preference for first-time participants and families from underserved communities.
+🌟 Priority access is provided to early registrants, especially first-time participants and families from underserved communities.

 Schedule & Commitment

-When: Second Saturday of every month, rain or shine.
-Duration: 4 hours (9:30 AM - 1:30 PM).
-Cost: Completely free including all gear, meals, and instruction.
-Commitment: No obligation, though we encourage participation in multiple hikes to fully develop outdoor skills and community connections.
+📅 When: First Saturday of every month, rain or shine. ⏰ Duration: 4 hours (9:30 AM - 1:30 PM). 💵 Cost: Completely free including all gear, meals, and instruction. 🔄 Commitment: No obligation, though we encourage participation in multiple hikes to fully develop outdoor skills and community connections.

 Our Safety Standards for Bay Area Hiking